VarvarigosG/StaticWebHosting-S3-CloudFormation/README.md

 |AWS S3 Index Document | The home or default page of the website. | index.html |
 |AWS S3 Error Document | This is returned when an error occurs. | error.html |

 !
-The Syncing operation of the local directory to the s3 bucket **excludes** any folders with the following names
+The Syncing operation of the local directory to the s3 bucket **excludes** any folders with the following names:
 * .git
 *  js
 *  dist